yt-project/yt/doc/source/intro.rst

-fact that it has been written in an interpreted language, it can be somewhat slower than purely C-based analysis codes, although I believe that to be mitigated by a cleverness of algorithms and a substantially improved development time for the user in the case of a desire to expand the functionality.
+fact that it has been written in an interpreted language, it can be somewhat slower than purely C-based analysis codes, although I believe that to be mitigated by a cleverness of algorithms and a substantially improved development time for the user.
+Several of the most computatioanlly intensive problems have been written in C, or rely exclusively on C-based numerical libraries.

 The primary goal has been, and will continue to be, to present an interface to the user that enables selection and analysis of arbitrary subsets of data.